Study with us

 Students will attended lectures, tutorials, interactive seminars, and complete assignments as well as undertaking a research project.

-Students enrolled in postgraduate research degrees at New Zealand and overseas universities are invited to apply to spend 3–12 months working at the Ferrier Research Institute.
+Students enrolled in postgraduate research degrees at New Zealand and overseas universities are invited to apply to spend 3–12 months working at the Ferrier Research Institute as part of our visiting student programme.